Transformation is underway to better deal with the 13.4M tonnes of waste we produce each year in Victoria.

 The waste challenge we tackled with Yarra City Council.

-Earlier this year, we worked with Yarra City Council in Melbourne on the Yarra Waste Revolution, a behaviour change campaign helping 1,300 households in Abbotsford transition from using three bins (rubbish, recycling, green waste) to using four (rubbish, general recycling, glass recycling, food and green waste).
+Earlier this year, we worked with Yarra City Council in Melbourne on the Yarra Waste Revolution, a behaviour change campaign helping 1,300 households in Abbotsford transition from using two bins (rubbish, recycling) to using four (rubbish, general recycling, glass recycling, food and green waste).
 Residents had to learn from scratch what to dispose of in each bin and were incentivised to minimise their waste.

 So far, Abbotsford has saved more than 58 tonnes of food and green waste from ending up in landfill, and locally recycled more than 26 tonnes of paper, plastic, and metals and 38 tonnes of glass.
 Quality waste materials are now feeding into Yarra’s circular economy.